 - With quiet EV drivetrains, increased focus on travel comfort including airborne, roadborne, and structural noise, vibration, and harshness (NVH).

-- Leveraging function integration as a common approach for structural challenges; for example, EV battery housing as the basis of the car’s structure.
+- Leveraging function integration as a common approach for structural challenges; for example, the EV battery enclosure as the basis of the car’s structure.

 - And future mobility providers’ key focus on lower Total Cost of Ownership (TCO), which includes vehicles designed for easier repairs and streamlined maintenance.